 Whychus Creek is a tributary to the Deschutes, but it’s origins begin up in the Cascades south of town.
 The Creek tumbles from the 3 Sisters Wilderness area down to Sisters and often doesn’t fish well until mid summer when the snow melt run-off finally slows down.
 Around Whychus Creek Falls there is plenty of access to the stream and it’s eager fish.
 Most fish here are 4 to 9 inches but are all Wild Trout.
 As you get a little closer to town there is limited access due to homes and ranches but there is still some great water to fish.
 Much of the creek is diverted to irrigtion water about 3 miles south of Sisters.
 This is a blessing and a curse.
 Early in the season we can find fishable water below the diversion, but by mid-Summer it might be too low to fish.

 Past town the Creek flows through the Land Trust property and other private areas and is mostly off limits.
-Once it gets down to the Crooked River National Grasslands area you'll find trails from the Alder Springs area back to the Creek.
+Once it gets down to the Crooked River National Grasslands area you’ll find trails from the Alder Springs area back to the Creek.
 This is rough country for hiking and we recommend not trying this alone!
 Fom Alder Springs to the confluence with the Deschutes is a nice piece of water with some good trout.
-While the regulations show the stream is open year round, we recommend late May to the end of October to concentrate on this creek.
+Regulations show the stream is open between the last weekend in May to October 31st, which is the same time we recommend to concentrate on this creek.

 Tumalo Creek is another tributary to the Deschutes.
 It is just one drainige East of the Whychus drainage.
 Tumalo Creek is a neat little Fishery in the Summer months through the Fall.